-The Earth and Environmental Sciences Department offers a program leading to the degree of master of arts in earth and environmental sciences.
-This program is designed for students who desire further training prior to initiation of a doctoral program at another university or for whom the master’s degree will be the terminal degree.
-Graduate students are offered a unique opportunity for accelerated and personal instruction in a small department setting, with strengths in geology, volcanology, ocean sciences, planetary science, and environmental science.
-All admitted students are offered a full tuition waiver, stipend, and benefits for this two-year program.
+The Department of Earth and Environmental Sciences offers a program leading to the degree of Master of Arts in Earth and Environmental Sciences.
+This program is designed for students who desire further training prior to initiation of a doctoral program at another university or for whom the master's degree will be the terminal degree.
+Graduate students are offered a unique opportunity for accelerated and personal instruction in a small department setting with strengths in geology, volcanology, ocean sciences, planetary science, and environmental science.
+All admitted students are offered a full-tuition waiver, stipend, and benefits for this two-year program.

 Progress and Qualifying Exams

 Qualifying Exam.
 Competence in general knowledge about the Earth and environmental sciences will be assessed by a written examination taken after the end of the second semester.
 The thesis advisor, in concert with the E&ES faculty, will construct several questions.
 The student will then have two days to answer these questions.
 The student can use any written source for guidance ("open book" format), and each answer should not exceed one page (single-spaced).
 The committee and any interested E&ES faculty will then meet with the student to have a 30-minute conversation about the questions and answers.
 Based on the outcome of the exam, the committee may suggest coursework or independent study on particular topics.

 Upon admission, graduate students are typically offered one 9-month and one 12-month stipend.
 The terms of the teaching stipend require that the student devote approximately 10 hours per week on departmental responsibilities, such as driving the departmental vans, assisting in laboratory maintenance, or teaching assistantships.
 Teaching assistants are assigned specific duties by their supervising faculty.
 Duties may include the supervision of laboratories, assisting the faculty in lecture preparation, providing help sessions, and grading.